In the previous post of this series, we have seen an introduction to the topic of Cloud Design Patterns.

 AWS Cloud Design Patterns: a practical example

 Imagine we have our website hosted on an EC2 virtual server and our management asked us to get High Availability for our infrastructure.
-We must first organize ourself to take an image of our server and an image of our disk data, these operations are described by Stamp Pattern and Snapshot Pattern.
+We must first take an image of our server and an image of our disk data, these operations are described by Stamp Pattern and Snapshot Pattern.

-But our approach to high availability cannot end here, we must provide redundancies across multiple servers and across multiple datacenters.
+But our approach to high availability cannot end here, we must provide redundancies across multiple servers and across multiple data centers.
 Solutions described in these two other patterns: Multi-Server Pattern and Multi-Datacenter Pattern

 The distribution of the workload over multiple front-end servers force us to separate the database service from our initial single-server installation.
 So now we need an approach to DB HA.
 In AWS this is easily achievable with the functionality Multi-Az of RDS.
 This is mentioned in the pattern DB Replication_Pattern.

-Now, our Website is dinamical, not static.
+Now, our Website is dynamic, not static.
 So there may be data to be updated or shared between front-end servers.
-In this case we have only to choose whether to use a Network File System (NFS Sharing Pattern), maybe replicating shared data on local disks (NFS Replica Pattern) to increase performance.
+In this case, we have only to choose whether to use a Network File System (NFS Sharing Pattern), maybe replicating shared data on local disks (NFS Replica Pattern) to increase performance.
 Or maybe it’s enough to share only the states between the front-end servers (State Sharing Pattern).

 Now we are ready and we have a good High Available Solution.
 But we need to consider the security of our solution, so a look at the Functional Firewall Pattern maybe helpful.

-After making our solution secure, we now must monitor it and allow for maintenance, so a reading to Operational Firewall Pattern can surely be inspiring.
+After making our solution secure, we now must monitor it and allow for maintenance, so reading to Operational Firewall Pattern can surely be inspiring.

 What we have seen so far is a good and thorough example of the patterns available on this website and dedicated to the Amazon Cloud.
 There are many others to evaluate and take as an example for our needs, so feel free to browse and read it thoroughly.
 Also, given that the website is a standard mediawiki installation, feel free to add suggestions and ideas there, in case you are an expert and something and willing to share your knowledge.